 All students must complete a Senior Design Project in order to graduate.
 The range of topics is incredibly wide.
 Some projects are sponsored by industry and some are initiated by faculty members.
 Perhaps the best senior projects are those initiated by the students themselves!

 Aside from being excellent networking opportunities with future employers, the Senior Design Project themselves are "industrial strength" undertakings that involve proposals, review, formal presentations, and ordering necessary parts, not to mention having to plan for contingencies if parts do not arrive.

 View some examples of the quality Senior Design Projects that our students take on.

-Are you a student thinking of transfering to Western New England University from a community college or another four-year institution?
+Are you a student thinking of transferring to Western New England University from a community college or another four-year institution?
 Visit the Electrical Engineering transfer student page for more information on how easy Western New England University can make the process.

 Electrical and Computer Engineering